Colchester celebrates 51st July 4th parade

-The town of Colchester celebrated Independence Day with its annual parade; a tradition that has been around for 51 years.
-And, a few state leaders joined in on the fun.
+Colchester celebrated Independence Day with its annual parade, a tradition that has been around for more than half a century.

 Vermonters, clad in red, white, and blue, gathered together early Sunday morning.
 For many families, the parade is a long-standing tradition.